-This mod changes the way that planets are rendered when you're inside an atmosphere.
+This mod changes the way that planets are rendered both when you're inside an atmosphere and out in space.

 Please note that this is not a 'realism mod'.
 While the results from this mod are certainly more realistic than what the game does by default, the goal of this mod is to replicate the old rendering style that NMS had in pre-2016 videos.

 Some examples of what that looked like, courtesy of Reddit user boomeranguy24 : http://imgur.com/a/4ys9u